lunarcloud/ggj-2024-rail-shooter/README.md

 You're a cool agent ready to shoot cool things... like butt-moon werewolves!

 ## Tools
-Made with Godot 4.2
+* Made with Godot 4.2.
-Raw Art Files can be opened with Krita
+* Raw Art Files can be opened with Krita
+* Sound clips recorded in Audacity